 The program can't start because mfplat.dll is missing from your computer.

-The error message occurs if the Media Feature Pack is not installed on the computer.
+The above errors occur if the Media Feature Pack is not installed on the computer.
 Especially on Windows N or KN editions where the Media Feature Pack is not included by default, the above error occurs.

 To resolve the issue, install Media Feature Pack (Feature on Demand package) via the Windows Features or Optional Features dialog.